ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio/Artifact#6 Presentation.md

   - pool
   - luis

->**Mixed - Pool**: We just got to know that this software tools exist and we were set to use them in a process, our process, and we always made what we considered right for the team capacity, so the process was also changed three times, a powerful tool as git is only useful is the team finds it like that.
+>**Mixed - Pool**: We just got to know that this software tools exist and we were set to use them in a process, our process, and we always made what we considered right for the team capacity, so the process was also changed three times, a powerful tool as git is only useful if the team finds it like that.

 ---